 The last three months have flown by and the BLW journey is going really well.
 It is now so easy to have meals with LP, to share our food with her and she generally tries everything.

-LP has such a variety of foods – more so than Hubby and I!
+LP has such a variety of foods – more so than Dave and I!
 I always give breakfast then fruit, lunch and then fruit, dinner and then fruit plus yogurt if she is still wanting more!
-I never would have thought that someone so small could eat so much!
+I never would have thought that someone so small could eat so much and I keep trying new ideas with her.

 What does a Baby Led Weaning baby eat?